 But in some circumstances, well, we end up believing we made the wrong change altogether, or that we need to make an additional change to be happy.
 Eloise Skinner, for example, decided early on in the pandemic that she wanted to leave her job as a lawyer.
 She was unsatisfied working from home and missing the camaraderie of being in an office.

-She also hoped to find a “more peaceful” alternative to corporate life in London.
-It wasn’t until she quit and chose to write a book about finding purpose that she realised how much she missed about her 9 to 5 — having coworkers (even if they were on Zoom) and a time to clock in and out.
+She also hoped to find a “more peaceful” alternative to corporate life in London, England.
+It wasn’t until she quit and chose to write a book about finding purpose that she realized how much she missed about her 9 to 5 — having coworkers (even if they were on Zoom) and a time to clock in and out.
 So, after a few months of writing in coffee shops, she decided to make another change and start her own business.
 It was built off the same concept of her book, so it let her be creative, but also gave her the structure and company she craved.
 “For so long, I was working up to leaving my first job, and after that, I felt a little like, ‘What happens next?’
 I felt a bit restless and empty,” she says.
 Making the second change alleviated much of this feeling.
 Her experiences “taught me the importance of continuing to re-evaluate and re-assess my life,” she reflects.

-As 30-year-old Skinner realised, sometimes one change isn’t enough.
+As 30-year-old Skinner realized, sometimes one change isn’t enough.
 In other words, there might be a “constellation of factors” that cause discontent, as Dr. Meyers puts it.
 Maybe one shakeup helps, but it doesn’t produce a large-enough effect — the edge is taken off, but you’re still unhappy.
 We tend to stack decisions on top of each other like Legos, and there’s a reason they all seem to fit together.
 But if you don’t like the direction your life has gone, getting to where you want to be may involve taking apart the whole stack, rather than just the piece on top.
 For example, if we think we can shift our circumstances by cutting out one friend we perceive as a bad influence, it may not be enough, because we’re still in the same environment and around other like-minded people and triggers.